ECTSCodeAvailability

 CP1: The Industry and the industrial processes

-CP2.1 Reference Architectures for I4.0;
+CP2.1 Reference Architectures for I4.0 and I5.0;

-CP3: The IoT concept;
+CP3: The IoT concept (IoT);

-CP3.1: IoT reference architectures;
+CP3.1: IoT reference architectures and emergente architectures;

 CP3.2: Standards, protocols and IoT frameworks;